tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 reactive, so it automatically updates the `ListView` which was bound to the `images` list via `imageList.setItems(images)`.

+Cells are swapped and automatic scroll is missing which are limitations to this implementation.
+The wanted behaviour may probably be more advanced but that's out of the scope of this EP.

 Now both the cell and controller implementations are in sync.

 #### App CSS Styles